 Sid Bryan: Destroy, exactly.
 And I loved it.
 It was like a star-shaped top, gold lamé with a sort of rubber.
 That and a pair of red ruffle creepers, I don’t know what I was thinking.
-I had most of my clothes from markets, I didn’t own anything that was more than £10 or jumpers my mum knitted.
-It wasn’t really part of me – designer clothes just didn’t exist in my vocabulary.
+I bought most of my clothes from markets, I didn’t own anything other than jumpers my mum knitted or that cost more than £10 or.
+It wasn’t really part of me, designer clothes just didn’t exist in my vocabulary.

 What have you done before setting up Sibling?

 Sid Bryan: I went to Royal College of Art, graduated, and then I immediately started working with Alexander McQueen and with Bella Freud, which is how I met Cozette and Markus Lupfer.
 I was doing knitted showpiece stuff and then it all just went from there and I worked with tons of people since then.
 That was the beginning.
 And then Sibling, we’ve known each other for many many years and obviously I’m a knitwear specialist.
-We’ve all had a real passion for knitwear and we’ve all sort of spoke about knitwear and until 2008 we decided to do something.
+We’ve all had a real passion for knitwear and we all spoke about knitwear and in 2008 we decided to do something.

 Joe Bates: I sort of started my own line by accident.
 When I graduated, my final collection got bought, and so without even thinking about it, I started a business and that went on for many years.
 Then I moved up to New York and worked there and came back and started another business with a friend of mine, like an urban streetwear company, denim based, that was very successful.
 We all freelanced on many people, but then I suppose after that the biggest thing was starting Sibling.

 Have you ever worked on anything together before setting up Sibling?
-How did you know you would make a good partnership?
+How did you know you would make a good team?

 Sid Bryan: My first job was with Bella, which was when we first met back in 1999.